Hunting commodity malware with Amcache

 -not ($benignPaths | Where-Object { $path -match $_ })

-Adjust the list to your environment's standard developer / power- user tooling.
+}Tune the list to your environment's standard developer / power-user tooling.
 A baseline of "known portable apps in user paths" is worth maintaining once per environment.

 Exclude known publishers via hash#

-If you have a known-good hash list (your internal allowlist, NSRL, Cisco Talos clean-hash feed), join the Amcache Hash column against it and drop matches.
+If you have a known-good hash list (internal allowlist, NSRL, Cisco Talos clean-hash feed), join Amcache Hash against it and drop matches.

-update.exe, service.exe, svchost.exe in user paths are suspicious because they share names with legitimate Windows binaries — the names alone are not the signal; the path + missing publisher are.
+update.exe, service.exe, svchost.exe in user paths are suspicious because they share names with legitimate Windows binaries.
+The names alone aren't the signal.
+Path + missing publisher are.
 The baseline filter already catches these.

 High-precision attacker patterns#

-Once you have the filtered list, these patterns are typically high-precision indicators on a typical Windows endpoint:
+Once you have the filtered list, these patterns are typically high-precision indicators on a typical endpoint.

 \AppData\Local\Temp\ + PE + unsigned#